What is Legoland Columbus?

 The LEGOLAND Discovery Center is located inside Easton Town Center.
 The closest parking garage is the West Covered Parking Garage.
 The entrance to LEGOLAND is located on the ground floor, although once inside, this is a two-story attraction with both stairs and an elevator.
 LEGOLAND is open Sunday-Friday from 10 am- 7 pm and Saturdays from 10 am- 8 pm.
 The last admission is at 5 pm.
 Adults must be accompanied by a child!

 LEGOLAND Discovery Center is both wheelchair and stroller accessible.
 You are able to take in a small cooler with snacks or lunch!
 Make sure you pack something to eat because if you’re just visiting on a day pass, you will not be able to leave the center and return.
-As of February 1st, this will only be a perk for those with a membership.

 What you’ll find at LEGOLAND Columbus